thottiamrp/modernweb-2019dec9/Labs/Ch01-MWA_Node/Basics/README.md

     <body onload="init()">
     ```

-1. Open the file in the browser and check that your name is displayed.
-You can right-click the html file and choose open in browser, or use the shortcut ALT-B. Make any necessary fixes - make sure your name is displayed befor you move on.
+1. Save and then open the file in the browser and check that your name is displayed.
+You can right-click the html file and choose open in browser, or use the shortcut ALT-B. Make any necessary fixes - make sure your name is displayed before you move on.

     If you need help ask your instructor or fellow students.